seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   zone that cannot be reached is not a strict rule, it is the wrong level**, and the reachability test of this section was left to report it once a run instead of one clause above computing it right.
+- **The stop of an own-trend pullback is cut from the same 24-hour structure its zone is cut from, and never from the 30-day extreme.** `invalidationInfo` answers «where is the 30-day structure broken», which is a range trade's stop and a question a trending coin has left far
+  behind: its 30-day extreme sits beyond `INV_CAP_SD` day-sigmas, and production's own comment on that clip reads «это уже не стоп, а пожелание… опоры рядом НЕТ» — the board turns its money rule off for such a level (`moneyHard` requires `!capped`) and tells the owner to hold the exit by hand. **A pullback's invalidation is its own low breaking**, and that low is the 24-hour extreme the zone already rests on.
+The run therefore executes the cut `invalidationInfo` on the coin's row with the stop side's 30-day extreme replaced by the 24-hour one (`min30` := `lo24` for a long, `max30` := `hi24` for a short), at the zone's edge nearest the invalidation (below);
+  the call returns production's floor, so the stop lands at `far edge × (1 ∓ INV_FLOOR_SD × sigmaDay(vol))` — the distance production calls honest and prices money on. **No function, constant or input is new**: the reference is the payload's, the clip is production's, and the log records the call and its flags (§12).
+The money test is production's `lMoney` on the published risk, anchor to stop, refused below `L_MIN`; every other refusal `leverageDecision` returns at the anchor on the same substituted row stands.
+The board keeps its own stop (map §10). **Measured 19.09:** four of six published stops were capped distances — BNB −12.3 %, FET −27.5 %, UNI −33.0 %, ZEC −33.1 % from entry — their +25–66 % targets were derived from them, and the answer printed a survival of 99 % over stops the model gave under 1 % and targets under 0.03 % of being reached inside the week.
+Cut this way the same six rows carry stops 2.0–12.7 % and targets 4–26 % from entry.
 - **Every level of a setup is computed at the price that setup is PUBLISHED at, and that price is the row's own ANCHOR.** The anchor is not chosen and is not a new object: it is the price the row's status already prints — the frozen price for `СЕЙЧАС`, the